necst/aca2122-prj-unbalanced-tree/README.md

 vivado -mode batch -source design.tcl
 ```

-#enter into project directory to access the bitstream file and hw_handheld file
+#enter into project directory to access the bitstream file and hw_handoff file